aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 - **Task Definition Name**: Graviton2ECSTask
 - **Task Role**: None
-- **Task execution IAM role**: choose the role available in the dropdown - -ECSTaskExecutionRole.
-If you used the name suggested in Module 2 above, it should start with ContainerizeDotNetOnECSGraviton2-ECSTaskExecutionRole, this allows tasks to pull container images and publish container logs to Amazon CloudWatch on your behalf, as well as enables it to read secrets from AWS Secrets manager.
+- **Task execution IAM role**: choose the role available in the dropdown - <CloudFormation-Stack-Name>-ECSTaskExecutionRole.
+If you used the name suggested in Module 1, it should start with ContainerizeDotNetOnECSGraviton2-ECSTaskExecutionRole, this allows tasks to pull container images and publish container logs to Amazon CloudWatch on your behalf, as well as enables it to read secrets from AWS Secrets manager.
 - **Task memory (MiB)**: 512
 - **Task CPU (unit)**: 1024